lapp0/Smart-Market/README.md

 ### Private Messaging
 By V0.2, a Bitmessage-like network (or an integrated Bitmessage itself) will be used for private messaging.

-A future version may include the option to let users have PM accounts with hosters.
+A future version may include the option to let users have PM accounts with hosts.
 The problems this brings up are difficulty auditing, problems with centralization and reduced anonymity.
 For these reasons Bitmessage may be the better solution.

 ### Proof of Stake